dustinpfister/blog_posts/_posts/js-javascript-throw.md

 ## 2 - javaScript throw and try catch blocks

 When an Error is thrown in a [try block then any catch block](/2019//03/02/js-javascript-try/) present with that try statement will of course be executed which can be used to handle the Error.
+This is something that should be used either directly, or indirectly when causing user define errors with the throe statement.
+That is unless for one reason or another I want the program as a whole to halt, which would end up being the case if there are no catch stamens that will prevent that from happening.

 ### 2.1 - A Basic try catch example